Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Introduction

-At last, we conduct several experiments to prove the effectiveness of \model.
-Firstly, \model achieves the state-of-the-art performance on the BAPPS benchmark, well aligned with human judgments.
-Additionally, \model can describe the distortions and texture damages in images and explain the reasoning process when comparing two images, thus generating more accurate descriptions compared with general-purpose MLLMs.
+Finally, we conduct extensive experiments to prove the effectiveness of our \model.
+First, \model achieves state-of-the-art performance on multiple existing IQA benchmark, well aligned with human judgments.
+Also, \model can describe the distortions and texture damages in images and explain the reasoning process when comparing two images, thus generating more accurate descriptions compared with general-purpose MLLMs.
 Even compared with notably GPT-4V~\cite{gpt4v}, \model has significantly better comparison ability and comparable reasoning ability.
-Our investigation also shows that \model has the potential to integrate individual preferences into the evaluation process.
-These results attest to the superiority of the proposed \model, and the research potential of Multi-modal IQA tasks.
+Moreover, we demonstrate the utility of our full-reference dataset in non-reference applications.
+These results attest to the superiority of our \model and the research potential of multi-modal IQA tasks.